Mental Health Facilities in South Carolina

 Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic - Beaufort, SC

-Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic is a mental health treatment center in Beaufort, SC, located at 1050 Ribaut Road, 29902 zip code area.
-Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic provides telemedicine/telehealth and outpatient treatment.
-Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic offers couples/family therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
-Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic also supports people with PTSD, seniors or older adults and people with trauma.
-Additional services at Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic consist of psychosocial rehabilitation services, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic is a mental health clinic in Beaufort, SC, located at 1050 Ribaut Road, 29902 zip code area.
+Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic provides outpatient treatment and telemedicine/telehealth.
+Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
+Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic also supports people with serious mental illness, military families and seniors or older adults.
+Additional services offered at Coastal Empire Community Mental Health Center Beaufort Mental Health Clinic include housing services, supported housing and supported employment.

-Call (855) 802-1592 for 24/7 help with treatment.
+Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Anxiety Disorder Treatment in South Carolina’s Mental Health Facilities